candil-data-fabric/morph-kgc-helm/README.md

 ## Morph-KGC Helm Deployment

 ### Overview
-This repository contains Helm charts for deploying Morph-KGC on Kubernetes.
+This repository contains Helm charts for deploying Morph-KGC (tested with v2.8.0) on Kubernetes.

 ### Features
 **Flexible Deployment Options:** Choose between deploying with a CronJob at specified intervals or as a one-time deployment.